feldtsen/pointy-dit212/README.md

-# POINTY-DIT212

-## Epic
+# JERK EVERT (Group Pointy)
-Pointy [temporary name] is a topdown 2D game.
-The player is a simple geometrical shape which navigates a hostile, equally geometrical, world.
-In this world, the player is attacked by various hostiles which shoot different kinds of projectiles at the player.
-The player itself has no weapon,but a set of abilities which (with some creativity) can be used to defeat the enemies.
-Some of these abilities are *reflection* (reflecting enemy projectiles), *shockwave* (pushing enemies away), *time manipulation* (slowing down time around the player) and *dash* (making the player invulnerable and very fast for a short period of time).
+Jerk Evert is a topdown 2D game.
+The player is a simple geometrical shape that navigates a hostile, equally geometrical, world.
+In this world, the player is attacked by various enemies that shoot different kinds of projectiles at the player.
+The player itself has no weapon, but instead a set of abilities which (with some creativity) can be used to defeat the enemies.
+A few of these abilities are "reflection" (reflecting enemy projectiles), "shockwave" (pushing enemies away) and "dash" (making the player invulnerable and very fast for a short period).

-The map contains different neutral elements, such as walls, spikes and traps, which can both be dangerous for the player, or cleverly used to aid the player in their mission.
+The map contains different neutral elements, such as walls and moving walls, which can trap the player, but also be used as cover.

-The goal of the player is to defeat all the elements, reach the map exit, or perform a specific task.
+The goal of the player is to defeat all enemies.
+The game contains multiple levels, and by defeating one level, the player can progress to the next.

+# Dependencies
+* Apache Maven 3.6.3
+* java-11 (java-11-openjdk)
+* javafx-15 (automatically imported by maven)
+* junit-4.11 (automatically imported by maven)
+* gson-2.8.5

+# Project setup
+## Intellij
+1. Clone this repository
+2. Open the *project* folder in intellij idea
+3. traverse the project view and mark the *java* package as Sources root, *resources* as Resources root and *tests* as Test sources root (right click -> Mark Directory as)
+4. pick java version 11 (File -> Project Structure -> Project Settings -> Project)
+5. Press *Add configuration* and chose *Template*, then *Application*.
+Under *Main class* write *game.App* and under *Working directory* input the path to the project folder.
+In the *Use classpath of module* dropdown, pick *project*.
+Do not forget to actually create the configuration (the top left plus sign).
+6. Build and run the application

-## LINKS
+## Eclipse
+1. Clone this repository
+2. Move the *project* folder into one of your eclipse workspaces (or create a new one).
+3. Open the *project* folder in eclipse.
+4. Build and run the application.

+# Links
 Trello (SCRUM board):
 * https://trello.com/invite/b/DJp7eGR9/bf5deeea868862ddfec292dd16bb8952/pointy-board